-Mercy Table Five & Dime strives to provide resources of various kinds through donations to create opportunities to become self-sufficient in the communities we call home.
-Westvale Manor Apartment provided the space for residents to shop for clothing with dignity.
-Examples of what may be distributed include high quality clothing, accessories, work attire, winter attire, personal supplies, school backpacks, and books helping people get from one side of the table to the other.
+Mercy Table Five & Dime is a clothing incentive program benefitting residents of Westvale Manor Apartments and volunteers.
+With the help of our community partner Anderson Housing Authorities our combined efforts create opportunities to become self-sufficient and restore dignity in the communities we call home.
+Examples of what may be distributed include high quality clothing, work attire, winter attire, and books helping people get from one side of the table to the other.

 The Mercy Pantry Project is a Madison County Community initiative.
 Together, with our community partners the stand-alone pantries are a constructed box placed in a public space.
 It provides a much-needed service to the local community.
 Anyone can take what is needed or add things to share.
 The Mercy Pantry logo belongs to the community and is a message of hope.
 Donated items are specific to each community’s needs.
 To kick off the Mercy Pantry build we celebrate our community with a music and a meal.
 Once the build is completed each pantry is filled with hygiene items, toiletries, and non-perishable foods, as we rally around the community helping people get from one side of the table to the other.